What if My Accident Made a Pre-Existing Injury Worse?

 How do Pre-Existing Injuries Get Worse?

-Pre-existing injuries can get worse in the aftermath of a vehicle accident.
+Pre-existing injuries can get worse in the aftermath of a What if My Accident Made a Pre-Existing Injury Worse.
 If a vehicle accident occurs, the kinetic forces that run through the vehicle and into our bodies are rather extreme, even for relatively slow-moving impacts.
 If a person has a prior back injury, regardless of whether or not they are considered fully recovered, an accident can certainly aggravate this injury and cause it to become a major problem once again.

 We used a back injury as an example, but just about any type of pre-existing injury can become worse as a result of a vehicle accident.